Sri-yadav/Machine_learning_foundations/Chapter_1.md

 **Goal :** To learn a **Policy** (a function that takes feature vector of a state as input and give the optimal action that can be taken in that state as output).

+---

+# Why the Model Work on New Data?

+Because of statistical generalizations:

+- If the data is random and diverse then the new data will probably lie near it.

+PAC learning theory explores this in more detail.